shkcodes/google-drive-downloader/README.md

 # google-drive-downloader
-Download a bunch of large files from Google Drive
+Batch files from Google Drive

 ## How To Use
 1) Setup Python on your system